uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 ~~~~
 {: #fig-smep-encoding_ad title="MNA for Stateless Egress Protection using a list of bypass labels."}

-The network action for stateless MPLS egress protection is encoded as follows:
+The network action for stateless MNA-based egress protection is encoded as follows:

 - Network Action Indication: The SMEP network action is indicated by opcode TBA1.